Should I Add Smart Technology to My Home Before Selling?

 The first thing you need to keep in mind is that smart technology is an industry in rapid development.
 This means the following:

-- Products become obsolete quickly
+- Even top smart home devices can become obsolete quickly

-- There are many brands on the market
+- There are many brands on the market to make your home smart

 - Interactivity may be limited

 In short, you should be wary about the kinds of products that you install in your home as a way to impress buyers.
 Home buyers, especially buyers on the younger end of the spectrum, are accustomed to using various types of smart technology beyond smartphones.
 They may already have preferences about the best brands, and expect that whatever you have is going to be at the top of the line.
-Ask your real estate agent for recommendations before you start making investments, so that your upgrades will be appreciated by the average home buyer.
+Ask your real estate agent for recommendations before you start making a smart home, so that your upgrades will be appreciated by the average home buyer.

 Full Home Automation vs Individual Technologies

-The concept of “smart homes” and home automation started with security.
+The concept of “smart homes” and home automation all started with security.
 People wanted to know that their homes were secure beyond the standard lock and deadbolt.
 Electric garage doors are infamously easy to break into, so companies started to think about ways to solve this problem.
 With a smart home security arrangement, you can wire your garage doors and exterior doors into the system.
 Keyless entry allows you to open doors without needing to grab a key.
 Since the system is connected to the Internet, you can also confirm that your doors are closed and your security system is active, even if you are not at home.

 Installing a smart thermostat may be one of the easiest pieces of smart technology you could add to your home.
 There is a lot of pressure on home sellers to prove that their properties are energy efficient.
 Short of replacing the furnace, air conditioner and water heater with the latest Energy Star-rated appliances, a smart thermostat can make a noticeable difference.
 Smart thermostats connect to the home’s HVAC system and Wi-Fi so that they can adjust temperature and monitor usage, providing reports in real-time.
 Since one of the biggest efficiency problems homeowners face is not knowing how to use their thermostats properly, some smart thermostats can even create settings based on homeowner preferences.
 This lowers the barrier to effective use.
 With the online connection, you can adjust settings remotely or even set the system to turn on the heat or cooling as you approach the house.